 What is Instacart?

-Instacart is a San Francisco-based, on-demand grocery delivery service platform, founded in 2012, providing doorstep delivery of groceries and other home essentials from over 200 retailers in major cities of USA.
+Instacart is a San Francisco-based, on-demand grocery delivery service platform, founded in 2012, providing doorstep delivery of groceries and other home essentials from over 200 retailers in major cities of the USA.

-They promise delivery within an hour, making it USA’s one of the fastest grocery delivery company in the sharing economy model.
+They promise delivery within an hour, making it the USA’s one of the fastest grocery delivery company in the sharing economy model.

 Sharing economy is an economic model often defined as a peer-to-peer (P2P) based activity of acquiring, providing or sharing access to goods and services that are facilitated by a community based online platform. – Investopedia

-This online grocery delivery model has become one of the leading business models amongst on-demand grocery delivery sector.
+This online grocery delivery model has become one of the leading business models amongst the on-demand grocery delivery sector.

 Image credits: Statista

 Facts about Instacart

 Being considered as a leader in the on-demand grocery delivery economy, Instacart has received massive funding to expand its grocery delivery operations all across the USA.

 Graphical presentation of the funding received by Instacart 2013-17